brabster/tw-site-hugo/content/posts/2023-05-19-dbt-contracts-in-sql/index.md

 A lot of insight into expectations can be gleaned from reviewing usage logs - which queries were run, by whom, when.
 I've found some challenges in doing this well, in particular that without "platform" support, a provider on a modern data warehouse won't have the usage information as it will have been logged in the consumer's account or project which the producer won't have access to.

 Even if it worked well, there's still a gap.
-A contract allows a consumer to express a critically important query that **must work**, but is only run run, say, once a year as part of financial year end reporting.
+A contract allows a consumer to express a critically important query that **must work**, but is only run, say, once a year as part of financial year end reporting.
 That's a big benefit.
 Those infrequent, important queries are easily missed and broken!

 ## Comparison to dbt Model Contracts